Table of Contents

 The risks of LASIK surgery are generally the same for both the blade and bladeless type of the procedure.

 In the U.S. over the past 10 years, millions of people have had LASIK and the risk of experiencing severe complications is low.
-However, it is still important to know what these are to make an informed decision.

 - Pain or discomfort.